kredati/cin301y22/schedule.md

 Reading due:
 * Laura Mulvey, “Visual Pleasure and Narrative Cinema”
 * Sigmund Freud, essays:
-  - “Medusa’s Head,”
+  - “Medusa’s Head”
-  - “Some Psychological Consequences of the Anatomical Distinction Between the Sexes,”
+  - “Some Psychological Consequences of the Anatomical Distinction Between the Sexes”
-  - “Fetishism,”
+  - “Fetishism”
   - “The Dissolution of the Oedipus Complex”
 * Damon Young, “The Vicarious Look”

 #### Wednesday, November 13:
 Screening:
-* Alfred Hitchcock, Vertigo (USA, 1958, 128 mins.)
+* Alfred Hitchcock, _Vertigo_ (USA, 1958, 128 mins.)

 ### Week 10: Disidentification, or spectatorship
 #### Monday, November 18: